theCampel/leocamacho-private-notes/content/Diffie-Hellman.md

 ## What?
-It's the mechanism for how we share a private key over an unsecure channel.
+It's the mechanism for how we share a [[Asymmetric Encryption|private key]] over an unsecure channel.
 It's not so much exchanging keys, but actually creating them together.
 We'll see that below:

 ### Setup:
 -  Imagine you've got Alice's private key, Bob's private key and a pre-established key.
 They also both openly agree on a HUGE number $n$.
 There's also a much smaller number, $g$.
-This tends to be a smaller, prime number that is so commonly the same that many computers just use a pre-existing number as a standard.
+This tends to be a smaller, prime number that is used so commonly the same that many computers just use a pre-existing number as a standard.

 1. Alice randomly chooses a private key, $a$, between $1$ and $n-1$.
 Bob also does the same for private key $b$.
 2. Alice makes $A = g^{a}\mod n$.
 She shares $A$ publicly.